passionatelogic/aws-amplify-docs-extractor/README.md

 ## Script Details

 - **extract-and-format-all-docs.js**
-  Orchestrates the entire workflow: fetches the latest docs, runs all processing scripts for every platform, and generates static API reference docs.
+  Orchestrates the entire workflow: fetches the latest docs, runs all processing scripts for every platform, and generates comprehensive API reference docs.
+Ensures proper directory structure matching the original docs site.

 - **scripts/extract-docs.js**
   Extracts platform-specific and shared content from all Amplify documentation `.mdx` files, converts them to Markdown, and outputs them to the appropriate platform directory.
+Handles platform-specific content filters and properly processes special components.

 - **scripts/flatten-single-index-folders.js**
   Flattens the documentation structure by replacing any folder that contains only a single `index.md` file and no subfolders with a single `.md` file at the parent level.
-Updates all internal links.
+Updates all internal links to maintain navigation integrity.

 - **scripts/add-breadcrumbs.js**
   Adds a breadcrumb trail to the top of every Markdown file, reflecting the file's full path and context within the documentation.
+Ensures navigation is intuitive and consistent.

 - **scripts/extract-api-reference.js**
-  Extracts API reference data from the Amplify API model and generates static Markdown reference docs for each major category in every Gen2 platform's output.
+  Extracts comprehensive API reference data from the Amplify API model JSON file:
+  - Dynamically identifies all service categories from multiple sources in the JSON
+  - Creates detailed API documentation with parameter info, return types, and examples
+  - Generates table of contents for easy navigation
+  - Ensures compatibility with both original documentation paths

 ---

-## Advanced
+## Advanced Usage

+- **Adding or Removing Platforms**:
-- To add or remove platforms, edit the `PLATFORMS` array in `extract-and-format-all-docs.js`.
+  Edit the `PLATFORMS` array in `extract-and-format-all-docs.js`.

+- **Running Scripts Individually**:
-- To run scripts individually, see their usage in the code comments in the scripts/ directory.
+  See usage information in the comments at the top of each script in the `scripts/` directory.

-- To customize API reference category mappings, edit `CATEGORY_PREFIXES` in `scripts/extract-api-reference.js`.
+- **Customizing API Category Detection**:
+  Edit the `knownCategories` array in `scripts/extract-api-reference.js` to add or modify service categories.

+- **Mapping between Different Category Names**:
+  Update the `categoryMapping` object in `scripts/extract-api-reference.js` to handle mappings between kebab-case and camelCase service names.

 ---

+## How It Works

+The extraction process carefully analyzes the structure of the AWS Amplify Docs repository to ensure complete coverage:

+1. **Content Extraction**: Analyzes the dynamic routing structure of the Next.js app to identify all documentation pages, including special handling for platform-specific content through `<InlineFilter>` components.

+2. **Structure Preservation**: Maintains the logical structure of the original documentation while optimizing for static browsing.

+3. **API Reference Extraction**: Parses the comprehensive `amplify-js.json` specification file to extract detailed API references:
+   - Intelligently detects all service categories
+   - Handles both standard and special-case categories
+   - Creates detailed documentation with proper navigation

+4. **Path Alignment**: Creates reference documentation in both formats (`<category>/reference.md` and `<category>/reference/index.md`) to ensure compatibility with all link patterns.

+---

 **Output:**
-A clean, static, and navigable documentation set for Amplify Gen2 and Gen1, for every major platform, including static API reference docs for each category.
+A complete, static, and easily navigable documentation set for Amplify Gen2 and Gen1, for every major platform, including comprehensive API reference docs for all service categories.
+The output closely mirrors the structure of the original AWS Amplify documentation site while being fully static and self-contained.